w3c/wot/plugfest/2018-bundang/result.md

 * Siemens
   - OK
   - Comment: Registered with Oracle remote proxy (festolive) and Fujitsu local proxy

+* Oracle:
+  - OK
+  - Comment: Connected with Node-WoT and Fujitsu's Local proxy

 #### 3.1.4 Implement Servient using node-wot -- was (3)